espruino/EspruinoDocs/tasks/File IO.md

 ```
 /*
-  R: the following function is auto-called when the Espruino is booting up
+  The following function is automatically called when Espruino is booting up.
-     to flash the Espruino & save the following to its flash, just call 'save()' in the IDE
+  To save the following to Espruino's flash, just call 'save()' in the IDE
 */
 function onInit() {
-  // initial SPI1 for SDCard module
+  // initialise SPI1 for SDCard module
   SPI1.setup({sck:A5, miso:A6, mosi:A7 });
-  E.connectSDCard(SPI1,B1/*CS*/);
+  E.connectSDCard(SPI1,B1 /*CS*/);
   console.log(require("fs").readdirSync());
   // ...
 }
 ```